jkomoros/CASsim/README.md

 will get it running.

-Note that `npm run build` doesn't actually run the generation pipeline, assuming it's checked in; it's currently safest to run `npm run start:clean` and then `npm run build` before deploying.
+Note that `npm run build` doesn't actually run the generation pipeline, assuming it's checked in.
+It's currently safest to run `npm run build:full` before deploying to fully guarentee all necesary files are generated.